A Symmetric Polynomial Approach to Poncelet Triangles Inscribed in a circle and circumscribed about Central Conics: Some Invariants from Symmetric Parametrization

 \end{definition} \begin{remark} Since

 the value of $r_p$ defined above is independent of the choice of the vertex of $\triangle ABC$. \end{remark}

-\begin{theorem}[Congruence of Polar Circles in a Poncelet Family] Let $\triangle ABC$ be an obtuse triangle circumscribed about a central conic.
-Let $\mathcal{P}$ denote the family of triangles sharing the circumcircle of $\triangle ABC$ and circumscribed about the conic.
-The polar circles of every triangle in $\mathcal{P}$ are congruent if and only if the circumcenter of $\triangle ABC$ coincides with either the center of the conic or one of its foci. \end{theorem}
+\begin{theorem}[Area Invariance of Polar Circles in a Poncelet Family] The area of the polar circle of a triangle in $\mathcal P$ satisfies the orthocenter criterion.

+In particular, the polar circle remains fixed throughout the family if and only if the common circumcenter of the triangles coincides with one of the foci of the conic. \end{theorem} \begin{proof} By Definition \ref{def:polarcirc} and Theorem \ref{thm:AH_HHA}, the radius $r_p$ of the polar circle of a triangle in $\mathcal P$ remains invariant if and only if the circumcenter of the triangles coincides either with the center of the conic or with one of its foci.

+Since the center of the polar circle is the orthocenter of the reference triangle, by Corollary \ref{cor:focusorthocenter}, the center of the polar circle remains fixed throughout the family if and only if the circumcenter of the reference triangle coincides with one of the foci of the conic.
+Hence both the center and the radius of the polar circle remain fixed throughout the family, and therefore the area of the polar circle (equivalently, the circle itself) remains invariant.